Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 The Dev Container is now running, you can use the bash file [./scripts/load-testing-tool.sh](./scripts/load-testing-tool.sh) to:

-- deploy the infrastructure with Azure Event Hubs
+- deploy the infrastructure with Azure Static Web App, Azure Function and Azure Storage
 - deploy the Load Testing infrastructure
 - prepare the network configuration for the tests
 - launch the Load Tests